 - Shoes: Low-heeled (not to exceed 2") leather shoes in solid black, gray, brown, tan or navy are permitted.
 The only exception to a solid color shoe is a boat shoe where the primary part of the shoe must be solid black, gray, brown, tan or navy.
 Shoes with a thick, white athletic-style rubber trim with solid color canvas upper are permitted (similar to "Sperry").
-Boots, flip-flops, sandals, Crocs, open back, open-toe, athletic, moccasins, or fur-trimmed shoes are not permitted.
+Boots, flip-flops, sandals, slippers, Crocs, open back, open-toe, athletic, moccasins, or fur-trimmed shoes are not permitted.
 Shoe exceptions for injuries require a physician's note to the nurse.
-Any approved shoe exceptions (due to injury) must be worn with required uniform socks. - Shoes must not distract by color, style, logo, or language. - Socks/tights (red, navy blue, white, black or gray) must be worn with all types of shoes - Socks with emblems are not allowed - No show socks are allowable - No over the knee socks are permitted - Boots must be changed before entering the classroom
+Any approved shoe exceptions (due to injury) must be worn with required uniform socks. - Shoes must not distract by color, style, logo, or language. - Socks/tights must be worn with all types of shoes - No over the knee socks are permitted - Boots must be changed before entering the classroom